Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures

 \subsection{Sample Complexity of Risk-averse Policy Evaluation and Optimization}

-We will now turn our attention to \eqref{eq_risk_finite_horizon_soc} when the underlying distributions $\cbr{P_t}$ of transition noise $\cbr{\xi_t}$ are unknown to us.
-Instead, we assume that one can generate $n$ i.i.d. samples following distribution $P_t$.
-Let $\hat{P}^{n}_t$ be the empirical distribution constructed from such samples, and let us write $\hat{P}_n$ in short for $\{\hat{P}^n_t\}_{t=0}^{T-1}$.
+We will now turn our attention to \eqref{eq_risk_finite_horizon_soc} when the underlying distributions $\cbr{P_t}$ of transition noises $\cbr{\xi_t}$ are unknown.
+Instead, we assume that one can generate $n$ i.i.d. samples from $P_t$.
+Let $\hat{P}_{t,n}$ be the empirical distribution constructed from such samples, and write $\hat{P}_n$ as shorthand for $\{\hat{P}_{t,n}\}_{t=0}^{T-1}$.